MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../../includes/cc-beta-prerelease-disclaimer.md)]

-Every variable belongs to a specific type, according to its content.
-Power Automate Desktop recognizes 43 distinct data types.

-Some of them can be used only with explicit actions, like **FTP connection**, while others are widely used throughout the platform like  **numbers**.
+When you create variables in your flows, Power Automate Desktop converts them to a specific type based on their content.

+Some of these data types are widely used throughout the application, such as **numbers**, while others, such as **browser instances**, require explicit actions or groups of actions.

 ## Simple data types

 - **Text value** - Any kind of text, from email addresses to the text contents of a .txt file.
+You can find all the available properties of the text values in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#texts).

+  > [!TIP]
-To create a text variable through the **Set Variable action**, use the single quotes notation or a complex expression within percentage signs.
+  > If you want to create a text variable, use the **Set Variable action** and the single quotes notation.
+In case you want to create a complex expression containing text values, put the expression within percentage signs.

 - **Numeric value** - This is the type applied to numbers.
 Only this data type can be used in mathematical operations.

+  > [!TIP]
-To create a numeric variable through the **Set Variable action**, populate the input parameter with a number without any notation or a mathematical expression within percentage signs.
+  > If you want to create a numeric variable, use the **Set Variable action** and populate the input parameter with a number without any notation.
+Except for hardcoded numeric values, you can use mathematical expression within percentage signs.

 - **Boolean value** - The value can be either **True** or **False**.

+  > [!TIP]
-To create a boolean variable through the **Set Variable action**, populate the input parameter with the expressions **%True%** or  **%False%%**, or a complex expression using logical operators.
+  > If you want to create a boolean variable, use the **Set Variable action** and populate the input parameter with the expressions **%True%** or  **%False%%**.
+Additionally, you can create complex expressions using logical operators and the percentage notation.

 ## Advanced data types

 - **List** - Collection of other items.
 Lists are the equivalent of single-dimension arrays in programming terms.

 - **Datarow** - A data row contains the values of a single row of a datatable.
+You can find all the available properties of the datarows in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#datarows).

 - **Datatable** - Contains data in a tabular form.
 Datatables are the equivalent of a two-dimensional array in programming terms.

 - **Custom object** – Contains pairs of properties and values, which can be easily converted to JSON format.

+  > [!TIP]
-To create a new custom object, use the **Set variable** action and the epxression **%{ 'Name1': value1, 'Name2': value2, 'Name3': value2 }%**.
+  > To create a new custom object, use the **Set variable** action and an epxression of the following structure: **%{ 'Property1': 'Value1', 'Property2': 'Value2', 'Property3': 'Value2' }%**.

 ### Lists